Filters

 • Replace the water pump impeller.

-• Replace oil and fuel filters.
+• Install new oil and fuel filters.

 • Check the rub rail for damage.